GameBrief · General

 It starts at the Altar.
 Completing the Giant Owl quest unlocks the Carpenter and the ability to upgrade your Altar to level 2.
 You build the Carpenter, then push the Altar upward.
 Getting to level 3 is the gate that matters for research, because that is the tier the University path expects.

 Mercury enters once you have beaten the Cyclops.
-Accept Mercury's quest at the Altar and pay the offering: 1 Traveler's Coin and 1 Research Paper.
+Accept Mercury's Significant Pursuit quest at the Altar and pay the offering: 1 Traveler's Coin and 1 Research Paper.
 This is the step that surprises people, because it asks for one before you have any obvious paper source, which is exactly why you scout a volcano dungeon first.

 A few habits make the whole process smoother.